 GRANADA: API – University of Granada

-- Fall Semester - Late August or September to mid-December
+- Fall Semester - Late-September to Late-December

-- Spring Semester - Late January to mid-May
+- Spring Semester - Mid-January to mid-May

 - Fall Semester - March 1